sagjig/sitor-a/README.md

 # sitor-a
 Using a sound-card, create SITOR-A/AMTOR ARQ/NBDP transmissions.
+This should be more-or-less able to make AMTOR transmissions as well.
+It cannot receive - I leave that function to the decoding software listed below, which is far more sophisticated in scope.
+This is just for satiating my urge to make SITOR-A modulation sounds, frankly.

 Please note that this script was written almost entirely via LLM (namely, Google Gemini).
-It has not been checked thoroughly by myself (as of yet), and is to be considered a "toy" project.
+It has been checked to a reasonable degree by myself, but this should be considered a "toy" project.
 None of the documentation in this README was written with an LLM.

 ⚠️ This is a hobbyist program.
 Please, please, _please_, don't use this for emergency or even just routine narrow-band direct-printing (NBDP) transmissions.
-This script as it exists is in no way to be considered reliable enough to be a proper, reliable, IMO-compliant implementation of NBDP communications standards.
+This script, as it exists, is in no way to be considered reliable enough to be a proper, reliable, IMO-compliant implementation of NBDP communications standards.

 # Quick start
 1. Install dependencies: `pip install numpy sounddevice`